jabapyth/component-loader/Readme.md

 ## API

-### componentLoader(parent, options)
+### componentLoader(require, parent, options)

-Options look like:
+- require: function for loading the components.
 - parent: the scope in which to query.
 Defaults to document
 - options:

   -  onerror: function to call with error messages. defaults to `console.error`
   -  attr:    the attribute to look for.
 Defaults to `data-comp`
-  -  require: function for loading the components. defaults to the require included in the component build